 - Checks – Make sure you get your health & safety and risk assessment work in place at the earliest opportunity and check out your tour operator for ATOL bonding, their track record and experience.

 - Recommendations – And don’t forget to speak with other schools to get some recommendations on destinations and tour specialists.

-With more than 10 years’ experience specialising in sports tours for schools, clubs and teams, Sporta Tours are well placed to help.
+With more than 10 years’ experience specialising in sports tours for schools, clubs and teams, Sporta Tours are well placed to help and can provide guidance on all of the above.
 If you’d like to pick our brains about your ideas and sports tour plans, get in touch with Roger and our team here.